 \subsection{Symmetries}

-In the previous section we discussed a notion of equivalence of classical perfect matrices, induced by \( \glnz \).
-It turns out that the (infinite) group \( \glnz \) is the symmetry group of the Ryshkov polyhedron.
-Here, by symmetry group of a subset $S$ of \( \sn \) we mean the set
+In the previous section we discussed a~notion of equivalence of classical perfect matrices, induced by \(\glnz \).
+It turns out that the (infinite) group \(\glnz \) is the symmetry group of the Ryshkov polyhedron.
+Here, by symmetry group of a~subset $S$ of \(\sn \) we mean the set

-In the copositive case it is known (see~\cite{sst-2013},~\cite{shitov-2021}) that the symmetry group of \( \copn \) is the group of nonnegative generalized permutation matrices, i.e.\ the set of all \( n\times n\) matrices of the form \( PD \) with a permutation matrix $P$ and a diagonal matrix $D$ with positive diagonal.
-This leaves us with just a finite group acting on the perfect copositive matrices and \( \sR_\cop \). \begin{lemma} The symmetry group of the copositive Ryshkov polyhedron is \( \symgrp(\sR_\cop)=\symgrp(\copn)\cap\glnz\cong S_n \), with \( S_n \) being the symmetric group of order $n$.
-In other words, the symmetries of \( \sR_\cop \) are the \( n\times n\) permutation matrices. \end{lemma} \begin{proof} The inclusion \( \supseteq \) follows from a straightforward calculation.
-For the inclusion \( \subseteq \), note that~\cite[Section 2.2]{dsv-2021}
+In the copositive case it is known (see~\cite{sst-2013},~\cite{shitov-2021}) that the symmetry group of \(\copn \) is the group of nonnegative generalized permutation matrices, i.e.\ the set of all \(n\times n\) matrices of the form \(PD \) with a~permutation matrix $P$ and a diagonal matrix $D$ with positive diagonal.
+This leaves us with just a~finite group acting on the perfect copositive matrices and on \(\sR_\cop \). \begin{lemma} The symmetry group of the copositive Ryshkov polyhedron is

+with \(S_n \) being the symmetric group of order $n$.
+In other words, the symmetries of \(\sR_\cop \) are the \(n\times n\) permutation matrices. \end{lemma} \begin{proof} The inclusion \(\supseteq \) follows from a~straightforward calculation.
+For the inclusion \(\subseteq \), note that~\cite[Section 2.2]{dsv-2021}

 Thus